mslhii/SMSTool/README.md

 Test <p/>

 1. Debug
-2. Testing for users and teste
+2. Testing for users and tester
 2. Release